elastic/package-registry/README.md

 * `kibana.version`: Filters out all the packages which are not compatible with the given Kibana version.
 If it is set to `7.3.1` and a package requires 7.4, the package will not be returned or an older compatible package will be shown.
   By default this endpoint always returns only the newest compatible package.
 * `category`: Filters the package by the given category.
-Available categories can be seend when going to `/categories` endpoint.
+Available categories can be seen when going to `/categories` endpoint.
 * `package`: Filters by a specific package name, for example `mysql`.
 Returns the most recent version.
 * `all`: This can be set to `true` to list all package versions.
 This is set to `false` by default.
 * `prerelease`: This can be set to `true` to list prerelease versions of packages.
-Versions are considered prereleases if they are not stable according to sematic versioning, that is, if they are 0.x versions, or if they contain a prerelease tag.
+Versions are considered prereleases if they are not stable according to semantic versioning, that is, if they are 0.x versions, or if they contain a prerelease tag.
 This is set to `false` by default.
 * `experimental` (deprecated): This can be set to `true` to list packages considered to be experimental.
 This is set to `false` by default.

 The different query parameters above can be combined, so `?package=mysql&kibana.version=7.3.0` will return all mysql package versions